 - Write a List

 I am a huge fan of using a To-do list to keep life organised and productive, and I recommend you use one here.
 Make a list of everything you need to be sure your trip is a success.
-From booking your flight to getting your Christmas trad from the tailor’s, write it all down.
+From booking your hotel or flight to getting your Christmas trad from the tailor’s, write it all down.
 You don’t want to be on the bus and realise you left your laptop power cable behind.

 - Make Your Bookings and Reservations early

 Where it is possible, see that transportation arrangements are done a head of your departure date to save you time and money.
 If you will be driving, be sure to get your car thoroughly checked by a professional.
 This includes the engine fitness and your tyres.
 Also be sure your vehicle papers and licenses are in order because our brothers in the Force are waiting.

 - Make Arrangements for Your Pets

 If you have pets, make adequate arrangements for them to be fed and taken care of in your absence.
 On the of-chance that you intend to travel with them, be sure they have the right papers, shots and documentation, and clarify that your transporter allows pets on board.